Lunairi/42-Ft_Gkrellm/readme.md

  This repo has SFML for the graphic library.
 To run this, use 'make sfml' and it will echo you a command you must run in the terminal.
  Other necessary files and stuff are included as well.

  This project was part of a weekend rush challenge from the CPP Piscine at 42.
 This is the second and final rush challenge.
+You can see my CPP Piscine work here: https://github.com/Lunairi/42-Piscine_CPP

   __Group Project Members__
  - Sam Collet - https://github.com/scollet1